-- slower than anticipated availability and adoption of cloud infrastructure or cloud-native products by international businesses; - changes in a specific country's or region's political or economic conditions, including in the UK as a result of Brexit;
+- slower than anticipated availability and adoption of cloud infrastructure or cloud-native products by international businesses; - · changes in a specific country's or region's political or economic conditions, including in the UK as a result of Brexit; - the need to adapt and localize our offering for specific countries; - greater difficulty collecting accounts receivable and longer payment cycles; - potential changes in trade relations, regulations, or laws; - unexpected changes in laws, regulatory requirements, or tax laws; - · interest rates, as well as changes in existing and expected interest rates, which may vary across the jurisdictions in which we do business; - more stringent regulations relating to data privacy, security, and data localization requirements and the unauthorized use of, or access to, commercial and personal information; - differing and potentially more onerous labor regulations, especially in Europe, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - challenges inherent in efficiently managing, and the increased costs associated with, an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits, and compliance programs that are specific to each jurisdiction; - · potential changes in laws, regulations, and costs affecting our UK operations and local employees due to Brexit; - difficulties in managing a business in new markets with diverse cultures, languages, customs, legal systems, alternative dispute systems, and regulatory systems;

-- the need to adapt and localize our offering for specific countries; - greater difficulty collecting accounts receivable and longer payment cycles; - · potential changes in trade relations, regulations, or laws; - · unexpected changes in laws, regulatory requirements, or tax laws; - more stringent regulations relating to privacy, data security, and data localization requirements and the unauthorized use of, or access to, commercial and personal information; - differing and potentially more onerous labor regulations, especially in Europe, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - challenges inherent in efficiently managing, and the increased costs associated with, an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits, and compliance programs that are specific to each jurisdiction; - · potential changes in laws, regulations, and costs affecting our UK operations and local employees due to Brexit; - difficulties in managing a business in new markets with diverse cultures, languages, customs, legal systems, alternative dispute systems, and regulatory systems; - · increased travel, real estate, infrastructure, and legal compliance costs associated with international operations; - currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and the cost and risk of entering into hedging transactions if we choose to do so in the future; - · limitations on our ability to reinvest earnings from operations in one country to fund the capital needs of our operations in other countries; - · laws and business practices favoring local competitors or general market preferences for local vendors; - limited or insufficient intellectual property protection or difficulties obtaining, maintaining, protecting, or enforcing our intellectual property rights, including our trademarks and patents; - political instability or terrorist activities; - health epidemics or pandemics, such as the COVID-19 pandemic; - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act, or FCPA, U.S. bribery laws, the UK Bribery Act, and similar laws and regulations in other jurisdictions; and - · adverse tax burdens and foreign exchange controls that could make it difficult to repatriate earnings and cash.
+- increased travel, real estate, infrastructure, and legal compliance costs associated with international operations; - currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and challenges to international customers due to a rise in the value of the U.S. dollar; - the cost and risk of entering into hedging transactions; - limitations on our ability to reinvest earnings from operations in one country to fund the capital needs of our operations in other countries; - laws and business practices favoring local competitors or general market preferences for local vendors; - limited or insufficient intellectual property protection or difficulties obtaining, maintaining, protecting, or enforcing our intellectual property rights, including our trademarks and patents; - political instability, economic sanctions, terrorist activities, or international conflicts, including the ongoing conflict between Russia and Ukraine, which have impacted and may continue to impact the operations of our business or the businesses of our customers; - inflationary pressures, such as those the global market is currently experiencing, which have increased and may continue to increase costs for certain services; - health epidemics or pandemics, such as the COVID-19 pandemic; - · actual or perceived risk of economic recession; - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act, or FCPA, U.S. bribery laws, the UK Bribery Act, and similar laws and regulations in other jurisdictions; and - adverse tax burdens and foreign exchange controls that could make it difficult to repatriate earnings and cash.